 Recent events in Australia (2011 and 2013) highlight the vulnerability of housing to flooding which originates from inappropriate development in floodplains.
-While there is now a construction standard published by the Australian Building Code Board (ABCB, 2012) for new construction in flood prone areas, a large proportion of the existing building stock has been built in flood prone areas across Australia (HNFMSC, 2006).
-The Australian Government has developed a national strategy which defines the roles of government and individuals in improving disaster resilience (NSDR, 2011).
-The Australian Government also emphases the responsibility of governments, businesses and households in assessing risk and taking action to reduce the risk by implementing mitigation plans (Productivity Commission, 2014).
+While there is now a construction standard published by the Australian Building Code Board (ABCB, 2012) for new construction in some flood prone areas, a large proportion of the existing building stock has been built in flood prone areas across Australia (HNFMSC, 2006).
+The Australian Government has developed a National Strategy for Disaster resilience which defines the roles of government and individuals in improving disaster resilience (NSDR, 2011).
+The strategy also emphases the responsibility of governments, businesses and households in assessing risk and taking action to reduce the risk by implementing mitigation plans (Productivity Commission, 2014).